Asia's resilient fuel demand vindicates OPEC policy...for now

 In India, April diesel use - which accounts for over 40 percent of refined fuel as half of the country's cars run on diesel - rose 9.3 percent.
 That's the fastest pace since August 2012.
 Gasoline consumption surged 18.7 percent, the most since May 2013.

-"India will be a major market, it is a growth story," said B. Ashok, chairman of Indian Oil Corp (IOC.NS) , the country's biggest fuel retailer.
+"India will be a major market, it is a growth story," said B. Ashok, chairman of Indian Oil Corp, the country's biggest fuel retailer.
 "The government is giving an emphasis on manufacturing activity and infrastructure development.
 Both these mean that there is going to be greater demand for fuels."

 Gasoline demand from Indonesia, one of the world's biggest importers of refined products, is also strong, with an expected increase of 38 percent to 6.6 million barrels in the third quarter from a year earlier.